WICG/bfcache-not-restored-reason/NotRestoredReason.md

 1. HTML Id of the frame(e.g. “foo” when&lt;iframe id = “foo” src=”...(URL)”>)
+2. name attribute of the frame (e.g. “bar” when&lt;iframe name = “bar”>)
-2. Location (URL) of the frame
+3. Location (URL) of the frame
-3. "src" of the frame
+4. "src" of the frame
-4. Whether or not the frame had NotRestoredReason
+5. Whether or not the frame had NotRestoredReason
-5. NotRestoredReasons (can be empty)
+6. NotRestoredReasons (can be empty)
-6. Child frames
+7. Child frames

 For cross-origin frames, this should report

 1. HTML ID of the frame(e.g. “foo” when&lt;iframe id = “foo” src=”...(URL)”>)
+2. name attribute of the frame (e.g. “bar” when&lt;iframe name = “bar”>)
-2. "src" of the frame (not the current URL)
+3. "src" of the frame (not the current URL)
-3. Whether or not the frame had NotRestoredReasons
+4. Whether or not the frame had NotRestoredReasons

 For cross-origin frames, we should not expose the information on what blocked BFCache to avoid cross-site information leaks.
 Even when blocked == True, we should not report any reasons.